Hassan-Ayman-SE/Tunify-Platform/README.md

   - `/playlists/:id/songs` for viewing songs in a playlist.
   - `/artists/:id/songs` for viewing songs by a particular artist.
 - **Lazy Loading**: Implemented lazy loading for certain modules to improve performance, loading only the necessary components when they are needed.

+---

+## Addition of Swagger UI

+In this lab, We have added Swagger UI to our Tunify Platform.
+Swagger UI is a tool that allows us to visualize and interact with the API's resources without having any of the implementation logic in place.
+It's a powerful tool for API development and testing.

+We have used Swashbuckle.AspNetCore to set up Swagger UI.
+Swashbuckle.AspNetCore is a NuGet package that seamlessly adds a Swagger to WebApi projects.

+## How to access and use the Swagger UI

+To access the Swagger UI, launch the application and navigate to the root URL.
+This will open the Swagger UI where you can see all the API endpoints documented.

+You can use the Swagger UI to interact with the API endpoints and test their functionality.
+It provides a way to understand the capabilities of the API without diving into the code.

+To use the Swagger UI, simply click on an API endpoint to expand it.
+You can see the details of the endpoint, including its parameters, responses, and even try it out by clicking the "Try it out" button.
+Fill in any required parameters and click "Execute" to see the response from the API.